coralproject/talk/docs/source/03-02-product-guide-commenter-features.md

 ## Signing up for Talk

-There are 2 ways that newsrooms can support signup/login functionality with Talk:
+There are 3 ways that newsrooms can support signup/login functionality with Talk:

 * Use Talk’s auth plugin out of the box (supports account registration with username and password, as well as features like forgot password)

+* Use 3rd party authentication provider such as FaceBook or Google.
+We provide plugins that support logging in with either [Facebook](/talk/plugin/talk-plugin-facebook-auth/) or [Google](/talk/plugin/talk-plugin-google-auth/).
+(Note: you must provide your own Facebook App ID and Secret, which you can read more about here: [https://developers.facebook.com](https://developers.facebook.com))

 * Create their own auth plugin to integrate with your own auth systems

-We also provide a Facebook auth plugin that supports logging in with Facebook (you must provide your own Facebook App ID and Secret, which you can read more about here: [https://developers.facebook.com](https://developers.facebook.com))

 ## Comments and Replies